Ancient Roman Architects–Split, Croatia

 Okay, two very trusted, reliable expert travelers.
 (Mom has been around the world several times and we have similar ideas of what is nice to see and do.)
 So we put Split on the agenda for two nights and two days between Plitvice and Dubrovnik.

-split-8Somehow, I managed to drive straight through the city to the corner of the palace wall within two blocks of our Airbnb suite.
+split-8Somehow, I managed to drive straight through the city to the corner of the palace wall to a temporary parking spot within two blocks of our Airbnb suite inside the old city walls.
 Our host found us, showed Geni the place and gave us some parking tips.
-Almost 2 hours later we found our way back to the 3 story, 12 foot x 12 foot apartment.
+It took two hours to find parking and get back to the 3-story, 12 foot x 12 foot apartment.
 (That includes the stairwell.)

 I should write an entire post on that find-a-place-to-park-after-a-full-day-of-driving-and-you’re-tired-and-cranky journey.
 Madness and nightmare, yet we had to laugh or we would have cried.
-We went down one street, a lane really, with a two foot deep gutter on the left, barely room for a vehicle in the middle, and cars pointing up and down on the right.
+We went down one very steep street, a lane really, with a two foot deep gutter on the left, barely room for a vehicle in the middle, and cars pointing up and down on the right.
 Very steep.
+Yes, so steep you wished you didn’t have a manual shift and clutch.
 Ugly apartments and beautiful homes mixed together.
 Did I say steep?

 “This might be a dead end,” said Geni.
 “No way,” says I. “Half of these cars would have to back up the street to get out.
+Too steep for that.
 And what if somebody came down while they were trying?”

 Dead end.
 I had to back up, find a rare driveway for a Y turn, and drive out.
 Crazy.
 Now do that 2 more times, accidentally go the wrong way on a one-way with a bus coming at you, go past the same parking garage 3 times without seeing the entrance, ask 3 people for help that are no help, find the garage, schlep backpack and grocery bags 15 minutes downhill to the palace wall.
 I was ready to spit and throw things against the wall.